Get Started with Git on Oracle Linux

 1. Create a new file.

-cat << 'EOF' > ~/start-git/test-file.txt
+cat << 'EOF' > ~/start-git/feather.txt

 EOF

-2. Add the file to the repository.
+2. Add and commit the file to the repository.

 git add .

-git commit -m "Add the test file"
+git commit -m "Add a new test file for rename and delete"

 git ls-files